 Learn More About the Risks in Your Area

-Some regions are more prone to natural disasters than others, so it’s critical to learn more about the risks in your area.
+Some regions are more prone to natural disasters than others, so it’s critical to learn more about the risks in your area and get a flood insurance quote.
 Since 1980, the U.S. has experienced more than 300 weather and climate disasters, but many occurred in the same few states.
 Do you live in California, Texas, Florida, Oregon, Colorado, or New York?
 If yes, you are at higher risk of experiencing an extreme weather event.

 Learning more about the specific risks in your local area is a great way to alleviate your fears.
 It should also prompt you to make an emergency plan.
 What are the risks you’re facing?
 How can you prepare?